 Although it’s often considered part of the Denver Light Rail, it’s actually a separate commuter rail line, the first in Colorado.
 It’s both faster, heavier, and bigger than Light Rail trains, powered by overhead electric.
 It reaches speeds of nearly 80 miles per hour.

-All aboard the RTD Rail A Line – from downtown to DIA
+All aboard the RTD Rail A Line – Downtown to DEN

 The RTD Rail line to the Denver International Airport is called the University of Colorado A Line.
 It takes 37 minutes to reach the airport from Union Station.
 Trains depart every 15 or 30 minutes, with frequent service all day.
 It only closes briefly in the middle of the night.
 Hours are below.